-There is no financial threshold in relation to novel, contentious, or repercussive financial arrangements; all such transactions require Department for Education approval, regardless of value.
+There is no financial threshold in relation to novel, contentious, or repercussive financial arrangements; all such transactions require DfE approval, regardless of value.

 If there is any uncertainty whether a transaction may be novel, contentious or repercussive, advise must be sought from the Head of Finance or the Vice Principal - Finance and Corporate services.